The Adventures of Rivella: Publication history

-The first publication of the novel The Adventures of Rivella was printed in the year 1714, in London, England.
-The cost of such publication was two British shillings’ worth of sheep, two British shillings, or six British pence worth of calf's leather.
-In this initial publication of the novel, as in later iterations, the publisher makes a statement in the form of a “translator preface”.
+The first edition of the novel The Adventures of Rivella was printed in the year 1714, in London, England, and cost 2 shillings bound in sheep leather or 2 shilling sixpence in calf's leather.
+In this initial publication of the novel, as in later iterations, the publisher makes a statement in the form of a "translator preface".
 This preface is a part of the fictional chronology of the novel that symbolically represents much of the book's initial publication and conception.
-In this preface the publisher is identified as a Frenchman, who became the “Master of the following papers” because he was a “Gentleman of the chamber” of the French nobility.
-The publisher of the novel is known and identified by is occupation as an “Amanuensis” that served his French master (being the fictional Chevalier D’Aumont) up until his death.
-This translator preface serves a fictional purpose for the novel, which is that it disclaims many of the “Verse’s” found in the English edition are not found in the original French text.
+In this preface the publisher is identified as a Frenchman, who became the "Master of the following papers" because he was a "Gentleman of the chamber" of the French nobility.
+The publisher of the novel is known and identified by is occupation as an "Amanuensis" that served his French master (being the fictional Chevalier D'Aumont) up until his death.
+This translator preface serves a fictional purpose for the novel, which is that it disclaims many of the "Verse's" found in the English edition are not found in the original French text.
 As the preface states:

-“The English Reader is desir’d to take Notice that the Verses are not to be found in the French Copy; but to make the Book more perfect, Care has been taken to transcribe them with great Exactness from the English printed Tragedy of the same Author, yet extant among us.”
+"The English Reader is desir'd to take Notice that the Verses are not to be found in the French Copy; but to make the Book more perfect, Care has been taken to transcribe them with great Exactness from the English printed Tragedy of the same Author, yet extant among us."

 A second edition of The Adventures of Rivella also known by this point in history as the History of the Author of the Atlantis with Secret Memoirs and Characters of several considerable Persons her Contemporaries was published in the following year of 1715.
 This edition was also printed in London, and published under the editing and directorship of Edmund Curll.
 By 1717, the novel's content had been considerably altered due to literary questioning of the novel's autobiographic qualities.
-These alterations to the “Introduction” and to later parts of the narrative concerning Rivella's involvement the novel's in court trials were also the result of a decline in the book's validity.
+These alterations to the "Introduction" and to later parts of the narrative concerning Rivella's involvement the novel's in court trials were also the result of a decline in the book's validity.
 The decline in validity arose from the publication of two opposing iterations of Manley's novel Rivella.
 One of these versions was published by Edmund Curll, and the other by the eighteenth century publisher J. Roberts.
 In 1714, Roberts printed a complete key with his edition of The Adventures of Rivella that made Manley's narrative into a text that better resembled a memoir of her life.
 Roberts edition contested Curll's publication as the source of the novel's second edition.
 When the year 1717 came to an end, there were at least three separate editions of Manley's novel.